 1. Make Sure Tsukiji is Right for You

-Tsukiji Market – the world’s largest fish market – is an amazing place if you’re a foodie, love markets, are a photographer – or simply enjoy visiting unique places.
+Tsukiji, the world’s largest (and probably most orderly) fish market, is an amazing place if you love markets, are eager to learn about Japanese food, or simply enjoy visiting unique places.

-But if you’re squeamish, don’t like seafood, or are not particularly fond of markets, you might want to consider skipping Tsukiji (and the article and images below).
+On the other hand, if you are squeamish, don’t like seafood, or are not particularly fond of markets, you might want to consider skipping Tsukiji – not to mention the article (and images) below!

 3. Check The Market Calendar Before You Visit

 As with most markets around the world, Tsukiji Fish Market is not open every day — it’s typically closed on Sundays, holidays, and most Wednesdays — so make sure to check its calendar before you visit.